requirejs/almond/README.md

     node r.js -o baseUrl=. name=path/to/almond.js include=main out=main-built.js wrap=true

 This assumes your project's top-level script file is called main.js and the command above is run from the directory containing main.js.
+If you prefer to use a build.js build profile instead of command line arguments, [this RequireJS optimization section](http://requirejs.org/docs/optimization.html#pitfalls) has info on how to do that.

 wrap=true will add this wrapper around the main-built.js contents (which will be minified by UglifyJS: